huanghuoxian/Machine-Learning-in-action/README.md

 # Machine-Learning-in-action
-My notes about book "ml in aMtion" see also my blog: http://blog.csdn.net/woniuzaihhx
+My notes about book "ml in action" see also my blog: http://blog.csdn.net/woniuzaihhx